-A person working in Public Relations in Ghana typically earns around 5,100 GHS per month.
+A person working in Public Relations in Ghana typically earns around 5,100 GHS.
 Salaries range from 2,260 GHS (lowest average) to 8,490 GHS (highest average, actual maximum salary is higher).

 |Job Title||Average Salary|